kippesikgithub/ha_cards_interface/README.md

 #### features
 Temperature and Humidity graph in top of card, containing last 24 hours.
 Current Temperature and Humidity statusses.
+Blinking ring around the light, to show if automations for that entity/room are enbled.
+Double click on icon to toggle automations (on/off).
 Chips icon and color changing based on value: fan, toothbrushes charging, shower status, window.
 Navigation to subview from click on card.
 #### filename